-According to the Department of Emergency Medicine, KK Women's and Children's Hospital (KKH), childhood injuries occurring at home could have been prevented with proper precautions.
-Read on for tips to ensure child safety at home.
+According to the Children's Emergency at KK Women's and Children's Hospital (KKH), childhood injuries most frequently occur at home.
+Read on for easy tips to ensure child safety.

-KK Women’s and Children’s Hospital sees an estimated 28,700 children presenting with injuries of all severities, in a year.
-This makes up about 15 – 17 per cent of all children seeking medical attention in the Emergency Department,” says Dr Chong Shu-Ling, Staff Physician,
+"The Children's Emergency at KKH sees an estimated 28,700 children presenting with injuries of all severities, in a year.
+This makes up about 15 – 17 per cent of all children seeking medical attention in the Emergency Department,” shares the

 More than half of these injuries occur from falls.
 Many of these injuries, especially those in the home, are potentially preventable if adequate precautions are put in place.